RocketRobz/SavvyManager/README.md

 * Coming soon: Change attributes of your character (such as gender, skin color, pose set, height, etc.).
 * Coming soon (SS4): Change bow placement on your character, if a bow is being worn.

-Before using Savvy Manager, back up your Style Savvy game save(s) using Checkpoint, and call the backup (without quotes) "SavvyManager".
+Before using Savvy Manager, back up your Style Savvy game save(s) using Checkpoint, in case something goes wrong.
-After modifying the save using Savvy Manager, restore the "SavvyManager" backup using Checkpoint.

-If you recently saved in your game after making the backup, please back up the game save again, as (without quotes) "SavvyManager", if you want to use this tool again.

 **WARNING**
-Styling Star players, if you're playing as a male character, or as a female character with a unique eye shape (ex.
+Star Stylist/Styling Star players, if you're playing as a male character, or as a female character with a unique eye shape (ex.
 Angélique), it is highly recommended you don't update your shop data at Shopdo.
 As such features are not normally available in-game, you may risk a possible ban when doing so, as the character data will be part of your Shopdo.

 # Credits